risingwavelabs/risingwave-console/README.md

 ![RisingWave Console Cover](docs/images/cover.png)

-WaveKit is a user-friendly, on-premise tool designed to enhance observability and simplify management for your existing RisingWave clusters.
+RisingWave Console is a user-friendly, on-premise tool designed to enhance observability and simplify management for your existing RisingWave clusters.
 It provides a web-based interface to connect to, monitor, and interact with RisingWave, whether it's deployed via Docker, Kubernetes, or on RisingWave Cloud.

 ## ✨ Key Features

 *   **Centralized Cluster View:** Connect to and manage all your RisingWave instances from a single dashboard.
 *   **Status Monitoring:** Get at-a-glance insights into the status and basic information of your connected clusters.
-*   **Direct `risectl` Execution:** Run `risectl` commands on your clusters directly from the WaveKit UI.
+*   **Direct `risectl` Execution:** Run `risectl` commands on your clusters directly from the RisingWave Console UI.
 *   **Metadata Snapshot Management:** Easily create manual snapshots and configure automated backups for your RisingWave cluster metadata.
 *   **Diagnostic Collection:** Trigger and automate the collection of diagnostic information for advanced troubleshooting.
 *   **Interactive SQL Console:**